We consider each parent’s income equally when we make a child support assessment. We don’t use income from non parent carers.

 Change of assessment

-If you have special circumstances you may be able to apply for a change of assessment for the time when we were basing your payments on the higher income.
+If you have special circumstances you may be able to apply for a change of assessment.
+You can do this for the time when we were basing your payments on the higher income.

-If you earn extra income after you separate from the other parent, you may be able to leave it out of your child support assessment.
+If you earn extra income after you separate you should call us on the Child Support general enquiries line.
+You may be able to exclude it from your child support assessment.

 Both parents can apply to do this.